lythx/directory-to-matchsettings/README.md

 # directory-to-matchsettings
-Script that creates a Trackmania dedicated server matchsettings file based on a given folder with maps
+Script that creates a Trackmania dedicated server matchsettings file based on a given folder with maps.

+## How to use